siderolabs/omni-docs/content/docs/tutorials/getting_started.md

 ```
 > In the above example you will need to change the name of the `talosconfig` file, if you changed the cluster name from the default, also the `node` IP, using the actual IP or name of the nodes you created (which are shown in Omni.)

+### Explore Omni
+Now you have a complete cluster, with a high-availability Kubernetes API endpoint running on the Omni infrastructure, where all authentication is tied in to your enterprise identity provider.
+It's a good time to explore all that Omni can offer, including other areas of the UI such as:
+- etcd backup and restores
+- simple cluster upgrades of Kubernetes and Operating System
+- proxying of workload HTTP access
+- simple scaling up and down of clusters
+- the concept of Machine Sets, that let you manage your infrastructure by classes

+And if you are wanting to declaratively manage your clusters and infrastructure declaratively, as code, check out [Cluster Templates](../../reference/cluster-templates/).

 ### Destroy the Cluster

 When you are all done, you can remove the cluster by clicking "Destroy Cluster", in the bottom right of the Cluster Overview panel.